karthikbhandary2/Analysis-on-NFL-Players/README.md

 # Analysis-on-NFL-Players
 This repository contains the notebook that was submitted to the NFL Team as part of a competition that was conducted on Kaggle.
 The competition type is analytics competition, so only Data Analysis was done.
+I used my data cleaning and visualization skills in this project.

 ## A little Peek of the notebook: